shirishkc/LaptopBooster/README.md

              sfc /scannow

+8. Check for virus

+WIN + R on keyboard

+        mrt

+Then choose the option u want to scan ..

 #### "REMOVE ALL THE FILE FROM" OR "SIMPLY PRESS CTRL + A THEN SHIFT + DEL" .PRESS OK.

 ## <ins>CMD COMMAND TO UPGRADE ALL THE DRIVER AND SOFTWARE:</ins>